-You might've put a lot of thought into selecting a beautiful color or style, but what about the material?
-Chances are, you haven't even realized just how many kitchen cabinet materials there are.
-Not only does each option offer a completely different look, but they also have different levels of maintenance.
+When it comes to kitchen design, you might've put a lot of thought into selecting a custom cabinetry color or style, but what about finding the best material?
+Chances are you haven't even realized just how many there are.
+Each option — whether it's particle board, steel, or an engineered wood product — will offer a completely different look, and they all tend to have varying levels of maintenance.

-To help streamline the entire process, check out these popular kitchen cabinet materials — and how to care for them.
+To help streamline the entire process, check out these popular kitchen cabinet materials and learn how to care for them.

-While stainless steel cabinets can give your kitchen a cool, industrial edge, they can be covered in smudges, oil splatters, and fingerprints.
-To keep your cabinets looking as pristine as the set in this kitchen designed by Maple Craft USA, wipe down the doors with warm water and a microfiber towel.
-The inside of your metal cabinets might require a little extra elbow grease, so be sure to check out our tips for cleaning like a pro.
+While stainless steel cabinets can give your kitchen a cool, industrial edge, they can get covered in smudges, oil splatters, and fingerprints.
+To keep your cabinets and drawer fronts looking as pristine as the set in this kitchen designed by Maple Craft USA, wipe down the doors with warm water and a microfiber towel.
+The inside of your metal cabinets might require a little extra elbow grease as well, so be sure to check out our tips for cleaning like a pro.

-Bring a slice of the great outdoors into your kitchen with some rich wood cabinets.
-As interior designer Emily Henderson proves, Mother Nature's number one material can bring a welcoming, rustic charm to any space.
+Incorporate a slice of the great outdoors in your kitchen with some rich, solid hardwood cabinets.
+As interior designer Emily Henderson proves in this high-end cook space, Mother Nature's number one material can bring a welcoming, rustic charm to any area.
 Show off your built-ins' natural beauty — and protect them from damage — by applying a matte polyurethane finish.

-Typically made with fiberboard panels and coated in a high-gloss finish, acrylic cabinets are known to pack a dramatic punch.
-But, with any statement-making element, there's a fine line between being elegant and being an eyesore.
-If you want to strike a balance, take a cue from these cabinets by Just Click Kitchens and opt for a muted color paired with light wood countertops.
+Typically semi-custom and made of fiberboard panels coated in a high-gloss finish, acrylic cabinets are known to pack a dramatic punch.
+But, as with any statement-making element, there's a fine line between being elegant and going overboard.
+If you want to strike a balance, take a cue from these cabinets by Just Click Kitchens, and opt for a muted color paired with light wood countertops.

 Want to keep your acrylic cabinets looking their best?
 Stay away from harsh chemical cleaners — mild soap and water will get the job done.

 Laminate is one of the most popular kitchen cabinet materials around — and for good reason.
-Typically made with paper and plastic resin and then bonded to a cabinet door, this option is cost-effective, durable, and easy-to-clean.
-Simply wipe down your cabinets, and you're good to go.
-Best of all, laminate cabinets can come in plenty of different colors, making it easy to give your kitchen the perfect pop of color.
-Let Christine and Jan from Little House on the Corner show you how it's done!
+Most often made with paper and plastic resin and then bonded to a thin door front, this cabinetry option is cost-effective, durable, and easy to clean.
+Simply wipe it down, and you're good to go.
+Best of all, this material can come in plenty of different colors, making it easy to give your new kitchen the perfect pop of color.

 Contrary to popular belief, laminate and thermofoil are two very different kitchen cabinet materials.
-While the use of any material can be considered laminate, thermofoil features a special type of PVC vinyl coating.
-Plus, it is typically only used on doors and cabinets.
+While a laminate can refer to any substance that's used to cover another surface, thermofoil features a special type of PVC vinyl coating.
+Plus, it is usually only used on doors and cabinets.

-Fortunately, caring for your thermofoil cabinets is just as easy.
-To keep them looking their absolute best — like these beauties that were designed by Chris and Julia of Chris Loves Julia for Semihandmade — clean with a damp cloth or sponge once a week.
+Fortunately, caring for your thermofoil cabinets is simple.
+To keep them looking their absolute best — like these beauties that were designed by Chris Loves Julia for Semihandmade — clean with a damp cloth or sponge once a week.

 Want to save on your kitchen cabinet materials?
-Give melamine cabinets a try, like these from Artform Kitchens.
-While melamine is technically considered a laminate, they are easier to create, hence cheaper.
-The downside is that lower quality melamine usually doesn't last as long as laminate, so it's important to pay extra attention to how you care for them.
-When it comes to tough grease or oil stains, dab them off with a citrus solvent and cotton swab.
+Give melamine cabinets a try.
+While melamine is technically considered a laminate, it's easier to create and is therefore cheaper.
+The downside is that lower-quality melamine usually doesn't last as long as other laminates, so it's important to pay extra attention to how you care for them.
+When it comes to tough grease or oil stains, wipe the cabinets off with a citrus solvent and cotton swab.